curl/everything-curl/usingcurl-downloads.md

 When you want to make sure your curl command line won't try to download a too-large file, you can instruct curl to stop before doing that, if it knows the size before the transfer starts!
-Maybe that would use too much bandwidth, take too long time or you don't have enough space on your hard drive.
+Maybe that would use too much bandwidth, take too long time or you don't have enough space on your hard drive:

     curl --max-filesize 100000 https://example.com/